mwtaylor/Cookbook/content/recipes/banana-split-cocktail/index.md

 instructions:
   - sectionName: Make the Drink
     steps:
-      - text: Blend all ingredients.
+      - text: Blend all ingredients except for the garnishes.
-      - text: Serve garnished with Luxardo cherries and a slice of banana.
+      - text: Serve in a glass decorated with chocolate syrup and garnished with Luxardo cherries and a slice of banana.
 ---